Documentation

 Don't worry, the API keys are encrypted, and never stored in plain text.
 Not even we can decrypt that key.
 The only way it can be used is if you also provide your Block Entropy API key as the secret (which is shown only once at creation, and again encrypted so no one except. yourself can decrypt it).
 Thus, keep your API key safe.

-Then to utilize Openrouter models, you can just prefix the openrouter model name with the openrouter-
+Then to utilize Openrouter models, you can just prefix the openrouter model name with the openrouter- prefix.
+For example, to utilize the Meta Lllama 3.1 405B parameter model, you would use,

 model: openrouter-meta-llama/llama-3.1-405b-instruct

-, and your BE API key (ensure it is the one associatd with your OR API key).
+You would still use the blockentropy api endpoint, https://api.blockentropy.ai/v1, and your BE API key (ensure it is the one associatd with your OR API key).